 • Forrest Inslee

 Dr. Forrest Inslee is the Executive Director of the Pacific Rim Institute.
 He was born and raised in Seattle.
-After living in Chicago, British Columbia, and Istanbul, he returned to Pacific Northwest with his adopted daughter to start a graduate program in International Community Development at Northwest University, where he currently teaches.
+After living in Chicago, British Columbia, and Istanbul, he returned to the Pacific Northwest with his adopted daughter to start a graduate program in International Community Development at Northwest University, where he currently teaches.
 In his role as Associate Director of Circlewood, a faith-based environmental advocacy nonprofit, he hosts the Earthkeepers podcast and helps to develop creation care education initiatives for schools and churches.